getyourguide/openapi-validation-java/README.md

 # Custom location of specification file within resources or filesystem.
 openapi.validation.specification-file-path=/tmp/openapi-spec/openapi.json
+# If it is within src/main/resources/folder/my-spec.json use
+openapi.validation.specification-file-path=folder/my-spec.json

 # Comma separated list of paths to be excluded from validation.
 Default is no excluded paths
 openapi.validation.excluded-paths=/_readiness,/_liveness,/_metrics